pentestpartners/mykali/README.md

 So far it has the capability to:

-- Set up the **/etc/apt/sources.list** to check a source is configured
+- Set up the **/etc/apt/sources.list** to check a source is configured.
-- Fully update and upgrade Kali
+- Fully update and upgrade Kali.
+- Install VMWare tools if in a VMWare VM.
+- Install a user configured list of `apt` packages.
-- Install a user configured list of packages
+- Install a user configured list of python `pip` packages.
+- Run custom user shell commands.
-- Clone a user configured set of git repositories to a folder (such as /opt)
+- Clone a user configured set of Git repositories to a folder (such as */opt*).
-- Run install commands on those repositories (such as pip install, install.sh etc)
+- Run install commands on those repositories (such as `pip install`, `./install.sh` etc.).
+- Copy saved configuration files to a specified location (such as **.bashrc** files etc.).

 There's also a roadmap of upcoming features at the bottom of the readme.
 Feel free to create issues for bugs/suggestions or and pull requests are welcome.

+## Example

+An example **config.json** is provided, in addition to a barebones copy at **bare-config.json**.
+This file installs and configures an install of Kali, and expects a *config_files* directory in the same directory as the **config.json** containing the configuration files to be copied, in this case .zshrc, .vimrc etc.

-# Configuration
+## Configuration

 The idea here is you have a google drive/dropbox/git/whatever repository with your dotfiles etc. and a **config.json**.
 On a fresh build you can then grab that repository, clnoe this tool and then run it, pointing at that directory and it will configure the Kali box accordingly.

-TODO explain config.json
+The **config.json** is broken down into multiple sections **which are applied in the following order**:

+* **kali-sources** - The location of the `apt` sources file and the repository URL to add.
+* **requirements** - `apt` packages to install that are required my the script.
+* **vm** - Virtual Machine configuration, such as VMWare Tools.
+* **packages** - User defined apt packages to install.
+* **pip installs** - User defined python pip packages to install.
+* **cmds** - User defined additional commands to run.
+* **git** - Git repositories to install.
+Includes configuration for the parent install directory (defaults to */opt*), any hosts to `ssh-keyscan`, the repository install directory, repository URL and any install commands for that repository (such as `pip install`, `gem install` etc.).
+* **config_files** - Any files to copy from the *config_files* and where to.
+The configuration is in the form of the target directory and then a list of files to place in that directory.

 ## Running

 To get help run the script without args or with the `-h` or `--help` option:
 ```
 # ./mykali.py
-usage: mykali.py [-h] [-r | -c] [-d DIRECTORY]
+usage: mykali.py [-h] [-r | -u | -c] [-d DIRECTORY]

 A Kali Linux configuration tool

 optional arguments:
   -h, --help            show this help message and exit
-  -r, --run             Run the setup with the current configuration
+  -r, --run             run the setup with the current configuration
+  -u, --update          just update existing configuration.
+Updates Kali, pip
+                        installs and Git repositories/installations.
+The
+                        update command assumes the run command has been
+                        completed successfully at least once.
-  -c, --config          Display the current configuration file
+  -c, --config          display the current configuration file
   -d DIRECTORY, --directory DIRECTORY
-                        Specify the directory containing the config.json file.
+                        specify the directory containing the config.json file
+                        and config_files directory.

 ```

 To view the current config, run the script with `-c` or `--config`: